stfc/PSyclone/tutorial/training/gocean/2.6-GameOfLife-fuse/README.md

 would have the updated value written in the previous loop iteration in the fourth loop, but the latter one has not been updated.

-> Note that at this stage PSyclone does not automatically detect
+> Note that at the moment PSyclone does detect that loop fusion
-> that loop fusion creates incorrect code.
-This is work in progress,
+> would create incorrect code, but this test is too conservative (i.e)
-> and we expect that PSyclone will be able to raise an exception
+> it will reject code that could be fused.
+This is work in progress.
-> in case of invalid loop fusions in the near future.
+> Also, the error message is by far not detailed enough.

 ## Optional Fusing Task 1
 Instead of fusing the first three loops, it is also possible to